The Rio Grande (Lambert)

 The Rio Grande is a secular cantata by English composer Constant Lambert.
-Written in 1927, it achieved instant and long-lasting popularity on its appearance on the concert stage in 1929.
+Written in 1927, it is a setting of the poem by Sacheverell Sitwell.
+The piece achieved instant and long-lasting popularity on its appearance on the concert stage in 1929.
 It is an example of symphonic jazz, not unlike the style of George Gershwin's Rhapsody in Blue, although it is very much Lambert's individual conception.
 It combines jazzy syncopation with lithe Latin American dance rhythms that create an air of haunting nostalgia.
 The Rio Grande takes roughly 15 to 20 minutes to perform.
 It was dedicated to Angus Morrison, who played at its first (broadcast) performance.

-The text is a poem by Sacheverell Sitwell, first published in his collection The Thirteenth Caesar, and other Poems (1924).
-The poem refers to a river in Brazil which flows through a town and over a waterfall, although it is not clear if it is meant to refer to a real location or if it is entirely imaginary.
-There is a river called Rio Grande in the states of Minas Gerais and São Paulo.
-There are also states named Rio Grande do Norte and Rio Grande do Sul, as well as a city in the latter state called Rio Grande.

 No other work of Lambert's achieved the level of popularity achieved by The Rio Grande.
 It is still performed regularly today, at the BBC Proms (including the Last Night) and by choral societies in the UK and abroad.